Cytochrome p450 enzymes

 This section has been translated automatically.

-Cytochrome P450 enzymes can transfer (oxidize) an oxygen atom to the substrate (e.g. a drug) by forming hydroxyl groups and are therefore classified as hydroxylases or referred to as monooxygenase or mixed oxygenase (phase 1 reaction).
-In a phase 2 reaction, side groups are coupled to this group (e.g. conjugation with glucuronic acid: glucuronidation, sulfation , acetylation), which makes the substance water-soluble and thus suitable for the kidneys.
-In addition, drug-active metabolites can be formed from inactive substances (prodrugs) by transformation.
+Cytochrome P450 enzymes can transfer (oxidize) an oxygen atom to the substrate (e.g. a drug) by forming hydroxyl groups and are therefore classified as hydroxylases or referred to as monooxygenases or mixed oxygenases (phase 1 reaction).
+In a phase 2 reaction, side groups are coupled to this group (e.g. conjugation with glucuronic acid: glucuronidation, sulphation, acetylation), which makes the substance water-soluble and thus renal.
+In addition, transformation from inactive substances (prodrugs) can result in drug-like active metabolites.

-Main localization is the endoplasmic reticulum of the liver, but they are also found in skin, genitals, intestine, pancreas, brain, lung, kidney, adrenal gland.
+The main localization is the endoplasmic reticulum of the liver, but they are also found in the skin, genitals, intestines, pancreas, brain, lungs, kidneys and adrenal glands.

-5 of these enzymes (CYP3A4, CYP2D6, CYP2C19, CYP2C9, CYP1A2) metabolize the majority of liver-derived drugs.
-Drugs metabolized by the same cytochrome may interfere with each other.
-It depends on the kinetics of this process how fast metabolization occurs (fast and slow metabolizers).
+Drugs that are metabolized by the same cytochrome can interfere with each other.
+The speed of metabolization depends on the kinetics of this process (fast and slow metabolizers).

-Polymorphisms (see pharmacogenetics below) in the coding genes can also lead to significantly altered pharmacokinetics (slowing/acceleration of elimination) of certain drugs, with corresponding consequences (see also under codeine).
+Polymorphisms (see pharmacogenetics below) in the coding cytochrome genes can also lead to significantly altered pharmacokinetics (slower/accelerated elimination) of certain drugs, with corresponding consequences (see also codeine).

 Note(s)